Need some eco-friendly Valentine’s Day ideas?

-Here are ten non consumerist Valentine’s Day ideas that don’t involve spanking.
+Here are ten non-consumerist Valentine’s Day ideas that don’t involve spanking.
 Or maybe they do, depending on your preferences…

-10 Non Consumerist Valentine’s Day Ideas
+10 Eco-Friendly Valentine’s Day Ideas

 Embrace Local Arts

-Go and see a local live comedy show, band or theatre show.
+Go and see a local live comedy show, band, or theatre show.
 In times of cuts to local arts funding, it’s good to support the arts, and you might see something you otherwise might not have known about.
 We saw Rob Delaney at The Stand in Edinburgh last year and we’re still laughing at some of his sketches now.

 Brush Up on Your History

-Speaking of the arts, alternatively you could visit a museum or gallery together.
+Speaking of the arts, alternatively, you could visit a museum or gallery together.
 There are a wealth of free museums and galleries in the UK, all with some spectacular collections.
-In Edinburgh my favourite is the National Portrait Gallery on Queen Street, and in Glasgow I have a soft spot for the Kelvingrove Museum.
+In Edinburgh, my favourite is the National Portrait Gallery on Queen Street, and in Glasgow, I have a soft spot for the Kelvingrove Museum.

 Go On A Ramble or Bike Ride

-Go on a walk or bike ride some place new together.
-Ramble along an unfamiliar beach, path or neighbourhood.
+Go on a walk or bike ride someplace new together.
+Ramble along an unfamiliar beach, path, or neighbourhood.
 Bonus points if you stop in a local cafe for a warming cup of tea.
 Or super bonus points if you take a flask of hot chocolate and some cake with you!
 February can still be a cold one.

 Ditch The Restaurant

 Don’t want to be in a packed and overpriced restaurant surrounded by couples proposing?
 Me neither.
-Why not prepare a your favourite meal together at home and enjoy a quiet and relaxing candlelit meal together?
+Why not prepare your favourite meal together at home and enjoy a quiet and relaxing candlelit meal together?

 Bake A Cake